mcavady/current-planetary-positions/readme.txt

 = 1.3 =
 * Maintenance - Updated widget to work with the WordPress 4.0 live widget customizer.
+* Maintenance - Minify the inline js for increased page speed.
 * Maintenance - Removed one PHP warning.

 = 1.2.6 =